 Purpose of Internship

-Internships are arranged for 4 credit hours on a Satisfactory/Unsatisfactory grade basis and require an average of 13 hours per week, or 200 hours of service, to the organization over the course of the semester.
+Internships are arranged for 3 credit hours on a Satisfactory/Unsatisfactory grade basis and require an average of 150 hours of service, to the organization over the course of the semester.
 This arrangement allows the student to complete a substantial project and is an excellent way to demonstrate dedication, responsibility, and experience to future prospective employers.

 Eligibility for Internship

-Undergraduate students are eligible to enroll in a history internship when they have completed at least 12 credit hours of History coursework at the 300 or 400 level.
+Undergraduate students are eligible to enroll in an internship when they have completed at least 12 credit hours of History coursework at the 300 or 400 level.
 They need not be History majors, although History majors are particularly encouraged to apply.
-Graduate students are eligible to enroll in a history internship when they have completed at least 8 credit hours of History coursework at the 500 or 600 level.
-Students must be in good standing with Cleveland State University and must have at least a B average (3.0 GPA) in all History courses.
-All students must obtain approval from the internship coordinator.
+Graduate students are eligible to enroll in an internship when they have completed at least 8 credit hours of History or Museum Studies coursework at the 500 or 600 level.
+Students must be in good standing with Cleveland State University and must have at least a B average (3.0 GPA) in all History and, if applicable, Museum Studies courses.

 Finding an Internship